atticus-sullivan/theoTool/README.md

 pda.yaml
 ---------
 See `example.yaml` for an example
-Please note that the PDA will be accepting on empty stack (see #12)

 Required keys:
 - `prods`: should be a list of tuples based on this template